choudharyus/Installfest/README.md

 1. Download
    [Fira Code here](https://github.com/tonsky/FiraCode/releases/download/2/FiraCode_2.zip).

-2. Unzip the folder when it is finishe downloading, and open the `tff/` folder.
+2. Unzip the folder when it is finished downloading, and open the `tff/` folder.

 3. Highlight all of the `.tff` files, and the double click them to open the prompt to add them to the Font Book app.